cynotebo/KM-Workshop/Appendix/KeyVault.md

-# This content is under construction - please do not use yet
-## Configure
 # Securing Secrets in Web App using Azure Key Vault

 This section outlines how to leverage Azure Key Vault to secure secrets such as the Azure Search and Azure Blob API-Keys in a safe location as opposed to storing the secrets in the code of the Web App.